LiliBodor/LiliBodor.github.io/README.md

  - This page is passing the Google Mobile-Friendly Test successfully.
  - Implements a simple and clean Flat UI,
- - with animated pictures.
+ - with animated pictures and icons.

 ### Todo

- - The icons are not working correctly (even though it works on my computer).
  - Sing-up section is conneted to a databse.